qike-ms/copilot-api/README.md

 - **OpenAI & Anthropic Compatibility**: Exposes GitHub Copilot as an OpenAI-compatible (`/v1/chat/completions`, `/v1/models`, `/v1/embeddings`) and Anthropic-compatible (`/v1/messages`) API.
 - **Claude Code Integration**: Easily configure and launch [Claude Code](https://docs.anthropic.com/en/docs/claude-code/overview) to use Copilot as its backend with a simple command-line flag (`--claude-code`).
+- **Comprehensive Tracing**: Built-in request-response tracing system to capture, analyze, and debug API interactions with configurable storage and real-time management endpoints.
 - **Usage Dashboard**: A web-based dashboard to monitor your Copilot API usage, view quotas, and see detailed statistics.
 - **Rate Limit Control**: Manage API usage with rate-limiting options (`--rate-limit`) and a waiting mechanism (`--wait`) to prevent errors from rapid requests.
 - **Manual Request Approval**: Manually approve or deny each API request for fine-grained control over usage (`--manual`).